meilisearch/specifications/text/0089-tenant-tokens.md

 ## 3. Future Possibilities

 - Handle more signing method for the Tenant Token.
-- Handle more search parameters restrictions in `indexesPolicy`.
+- Handle more search parameters restrictions in `searchRules`.